boonyong6/python-distilled/README.md

   assert test [, msg]
   ```
 - Won't be executed if Python is run in **optimized mode**.
-- Primarily used to check invariants that should always be true.
+- **Use case:** To check invariants that should always be true.
 Else, it indicates a bug.
   ```py
   # Assuming n is always valid.
   def factorial(n):